muxcore/mclip/README.md

 Total time spent was 2.5h, with the help of LLM's!

 # TODO
-- Add search box to filter items for substring
+- Add search box to filter items for substring - currently bug for filtered listbox.
 - Ability to change number of history items from the application itself.
+- Bug: Hotkeys do not work properly.

 ## Licence
 MIT